Customize Consent Preferences

 It will need to complete the PTR if the company had a profit or loss for the period.
 The company will then need to submit the completed PTR together with the supporting documents within three months from the date of issuance.
 A certified public accountant can assist you with preparing the audited financial statements and completing the PTR for the company.

-• makes an incorrect return;
+• Files an incorrect return;

-• makes an incorrect statement;
+• Makes an incorrect statement;

-• gives any incorrect information;
+• Provides incorrect information;

 The offence is subject to a fine of $10,000 and triple the amount of the undercharged tax.